Frequently asked questions – Softwood lumber

 Introduction:

 - Disclaimer: The Government of Canada does not take any responsibility for technical or other issues that may be encountered by Canadian companies wishing to create and use an ACCESS account.
-If you encounter any issues during the ACCESS account creation process, please refer to the Help section on the left side of the ACCESS webpage.
+If you encounter any issues during the ACCESS account creation process, please refer to the Help section on the left-hand side of the ACCESS webpage.

 Steps: